johnnyreilly/api-typescript-csharp-client-generation-with-nswag/README.md

 - Running `npm install` in the root of our project will not only install dependencies for our root `package.json`, thanks to our `postinstall`, `install:client-app` and `install:server-app` scripts it will install the React app and .NET app dependencies as well.
 - Running `npm run build` will build our client and server apps.
 - Running `npm run start` will start both our React app and our .NET app.
-Our React at will be started at [http://localhost:3000](http://localhost:3000).
+Our React app will be started at [http://localhost:3000](http://localhost:3000).
 Our .NET app will be started at [http://localhost:5000](http://localhost:5000) (some environment variables are passed to it with [`cross-env`](https://github.com/kentcdodds/cross-env) ).

 Once `npm run start` has been run, you will find a Swagger endpoint at [http://localhost:5000/swagger](http://localhost:5000/swagger):